ushasigh/srsran-jbpf/docs/example_dashboard.md

 On Azure portal, go to the instance, select *Settings/Agents* and then *Log Analytics agent instructions*.
 There, you will find the workspace ID and primary key.

-Create an additional `azure.yaml` file these credentials.
+Create an additional `azure.yaml` file with these credentials.
 ```
 jrtc_controller:
   log_analytics: